tldr-pages/tldr/pages/linux/systemd-hwdb.md

 `systemd-hwdb --usr update`

-- Update the binary hardware database, specifying an alternate root path in the filesystem:
+- Update the binary hardware database in the specified root path:

 `systemd-hwdb --root={{path/to/root}} update`